hpaluch/ispMach-learn-verilog/README.md

 >
 > I guess that it is because pin constraints of LEDs do not allow laying
 > out D flip-flops as needed for rotated bits.
+>
+> It is noteworthy that this variant (which seems to be much simpler
+> just one shift register instead of counter + address decoder)
+> uses more resources as is visible in [Reports 5 vs 6 diff].

 And here is _RTL View_ from `bb_top.prj` using _Synplify Pro_: